mongodb/specifications/source/unified-test-format/unified-test-format.rst

 ~~~~~~~~~~~~~

 An event (e.g. APM, SDAM), which is expected to be observed while executing
 operations.

-This document must contain exactly one top-level key that identifies
+This document MUST contain *exactly one* top-level key that identifies the event
-the event type and maps to a nested document, which contains one or more
+type and maps to a nested document, which contains one or more assertions for
-assertions for the event's properties.
-The structure of this document is as
+the event's properties.

+The structure of this document is as follows:
-follows:

 .. _expectedEvent_commandStartedEvent:

 - ``commandStartedEvent``: Optional document.
 Assertions for a one or more
   `CommandStartedEvent <../command-monitoring/command-monitoring.rst#api>`__
   fields.

   The structure of this document is as follows:

   - ``command``: Optional document.
 Test runners MUST follow the rules in
     `Evaluating Matches`_ when processing this assertion.